LoganTML/LoganTML/README.md

-### Hey!
+### Howdy,
-I'm a u1 Software Engineering student at McGill University in Montreal, QC.
+I'm a U1 Software Engineering student at McGill University in Montreal, QC.
-Currently working on a project called Grid-Puzzle-Game (creative title ik) which you can find on my profile.
+Currently working on two projects- Grid-Puzzle-Game, in Java, which can be found in the repository of the same name, and a physics-based basketball game in Unity.

-Insta: @Logan_L4
+Capable in Java, C, and HTML/CSS.
 <!--
 **LoganTML/LoganTML** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.